ATV Service Module

 The ATV Service Module also accommodates several rechargeable and non-rechargeable batteries and some redundant items like a Sun sensor and a Russian-made KURS antenna.

 The ATV Service Module takes advantage of a very sophisticated architecture for its hardware and software that comprise the overall avionics set up.
-For example, lots of hardware chains and avionics lanes are built independently, in order to keep the ATV functioning in case of hardware failure or main malfunction.
+For example, lots of hardware chains and avionics lanes are built independently, in order to keep ATV functioning in case of hardware failure or main malfunction.

 With its own flight control and propulsion systems, ATV has a high level of autonomy allowing it to stay in free flight for long periods of time, as well as to dock even if the Station is totally dormant and uninhabited.